Open NowBusinessRound 2

 Who Can Apply

-Applicants must be the registered owner of a crewed aircraft operating under Visual Flight Rules or Instrument Flight Rules and listed in an approved registration database, including the CASA Australian aircraft register for VH aircraft, a registration database managed by CASA, or an approved Australian Sport Aviation organisation database such as Recreational Aviation Australia, Australian Sport Rotorcraft Association, or Sports Aviation Federation of Australia.
-Applicants must have purchased and/or installed eligible ADS-B equipment in their registered aircraft after the specified dates: a device providing ADS-B-OUT functionality or an ADS-B EC device, but not both, after 20 December 2021; or a device providing ADS-B-IN functionality or ADS-B-IN and OUT functionality after 31 May 2024.
-If a grant was paid for the aircraft under ADS-B Round 1, the applicant is only eligible if the equipment adds ADS-B IN functionality not previously available, or if the applicant is upgrading from an EC device to installed equipment.
+To apply, applicants must be the registered owner of a crewed aircraft operating under Visual Flight Rules (VFR) or Instrument Flight Rules (IFR) and listed in an approved registration database, including the CASA Australian aircraft register for VH aircraft, a registration database managed by CASA, or an approved Australian Sport Aviation organisation such as Recreational Aviation Australia (RAAus), Australian Sport Rotorcraft Association (ASRA), or Sports Aviation Federation of Australia (SAFA).
+Applicants must have purchased and/or installed in their registered aircraft either a device providing ADS-B-OUT functionality or an ADS-B EC device, but not both, after 20 December 2021, or a device providing ADS-B-IN functionality or ADS-B-IN and OUT functionality after 31 May 2024.
+If a grant was previously paid for the aircraft under ADS-B Round 1, the applicant is only eligible if the equipment adds ADS-B IN functionality not previously available, or if they are upgrading from an EC device to installed equipment.

 What's Funded

-Purchase and/or installation of eligible ADS-B-OUT, ADS-B-IN, ADS-B-IN and OUT, or portable ADS-B EC equipment in registered aircraft, subject to the program rules.
+Purchase and/or installation of eligible ADS-B-OUT, ADS-B-IN, ADS-B-IN and OUT, or ADS-B EC equipment in eligible Australian-registered aircraft.

 Expected Outcomes

-Improved electronic visibility of nearby aircraft, enhanced search and rescue capability, and more accurate automated aircraft position information for air traffic management and safer airspace operations.
+Improved electronic visibility of nearby aircraft, enhanced search and rescue capability, and more accurate automated aircraft position information for air traffic control and airspace safety.

 Key Information